manudragon333/qdb/JavaScript Tricky Questions.md

-# Whats is the output of the below code.??
+# What is the output of the below code.??
 (Uses closures concept)

 ```
 const arr = [10, 12, 15, 21];